-Twenty-five years ago yesterday, Hurricane Andrew shook up the property/casualty insurance and reinsurance markets, analysts from Assured Research noted in two recent research reports recognizing the important anniversary.
+Twenty-five years ago in August, Hurricane Andrew shook up the property/casualty insurance and reinsurance markets, analysts from Assured Research noted in two recent research reports recognizing the important anniversary.

 One of those reports reveals the names of top carriers from that bygone era and how that list has dramatically changed.

-In a one-page research note published yesterday, analysts William Wilt and Alan Zimmermann described Andrew as a “game changer,” recalling the date that the storm made landfall in Florida back in 1992.
+In a one-page research note, analysts William Wilt and Alan Zimmermann described Andrew as a “game changer,” recalling the date that the storm made landfall in Florida back in 1992.

 “In our view, a true game changer is one that causes both insureds and insurers to reconsider their view of risk,” they wrote, going on to list five aspects of the market that have changed in the intervening years.
 Among them is the development of the catastrophe modeling business and the boost that existing reinsurers gave to the development of Bermuda cat specialist reinsurers—competitors that would ultimately weaken “the quasi-monopolistic position” the major reinsurers had enjoyed until that time.